 Preparing Financially for Hurricane Season

 The potential for severe weather conditions and their aftermath is very real here in Central Florida.
-Preparing for hurricane season with the knowledge and resources you need will help you protect yourself, your family, and your property before a storm and in the aftermath.
+Preparing for hurricane season with the necessary knowledge and resources will help you protect yourself, your family, and your property before a storm and in its aftermath.
 From assembling a disaster preparedness kit, to making financial arrangements, and protecting yourself from price gouging and scammers, taking proactive measures can make a significant difference in weathering the impact and aftermath of a hurricane or tropical storm.
 Review these important storm preparedness recommendations, and get ready.
-Weather forcasters expect 2024 to be an active storm season.
+Weather forecasters expect 2025 to be an active storm season.

 Creating a hurricane disaster kit before a storm approaches can help alleviate stress.
-The disaster preparedness kit can be a plastic bin or a duffel bag to store your items in an easily accessible location.
+The disaster preparedness kit can be stored in a plastic bin or a duffel bag in an easily accessible location.
 Consider including these items in your disaster preparedness kit:

 Food and Water:

-• Experts recommend one gallon of water per person, per day, for at least three days.
-You will need water for drinking and sanitation.
+• Clean Water.
+Ensure you have enough.
+(One gallon of water per person, per day, for at least three days.
+You will need water for drinking and sanitation.)

 General Supplies: